Immigration to Ghana

 Immigration to Ghana is managed by the Ghana Immigration Service (GIS).
-Ghana a country located at the western part of the African continent with a population of 28.83 million and gained independence on 6 March 1957.
+Ghana is a country located at the western part of the African continent with a population of 28.83 million and gained independence on 6 March 1957.

 The Ghanaian government has most recently reviewed its immigration policy, as its intention is to increase immigration of skilled labour.

 Support and control of immigration

 Features of skilled immigration

 A skilled worker is any worker who has special skill, training, knowledge, and (usually acquired) ability in their work.
 A skilled worker may have attended a college, university or technical school.
 Or, a skilled worker may have learned their skills on the job.
 Examples of skilled labor include engineers, software development, paramedics, police officers, soldiers, physicians, crane operators, truck drivers, machinist, drafters, plumbers, craftsmen, cooks and accountants.
 These workers can be either blue-collar or white-collar workers, with varied levels of training or education.
 Ghana has a skilled worker immigration policy aimed at creating a highly skilled and knowledgeable Ghanaian population, capable of creating wealth for Ghana and rapidly increasing the Ghanaian economy GDP output; and has recruited highly skilled professional experts in the fields of information and communications technology, manufacturing, health care, construction, finance and banking, retailing and the oil and gas industry sectors of the Ghanaian economy.

 Skilled worker immigrants in Ghana include Indian, South Korean, Japanese, Malaysian, Cuban, Lebanese, Chinese, German and Dutch nationals and however after seven years as Ghanaian permanent residents with the Ghana Card permanent residency; skilled workers have gone on to become Ghanaian nationals.
 Since 2012, Ghana has also had its highly professional skilled worker expatriates returning from the diaspora back to Ghana.